chaos-polymtl/lethe/doc/source/parameters/cfd/laser_heat_source.rst

   .. math::
       q_\text{rad} = \epsilon \sigma (T^4 - T_\text{inf}^4)

   * ``enable``: controls if the radiation cooling is enabled.
-The radiation sink is modulated by the filtered phase fraction gradient norm, :math:`|\nabla \phi'|`, in such way that the flux is applied at the interface between the fluids.
+The radiation sink is modulated by the filtered phase fraction gradient norm, :math:`|\nabla \psi|`, in such way that the flux is applied at the interface between the fluids.

     .. warning::
         To apply this radiation cooling, the ``VOF`` parameter must be set to ``true`` in the :doc:`multiphysics` subsection.